 help with garden-design tweaks

 NEED DESIGN INSPIRATION?
 Landscape architect Thomas Rainer offered me some valuable tips on reducing lawn areas and massing plants for visual impact, and designer and nursery owner Katherine Tracey told us how to critique our own yards.
-If you’re feeling stuck, I suggest both those articles as a start; their advice is helping me focus.
+Or are you in need of help developing your own signature garden style?
+Susan Morrison has advice.
+If you’re feeling stuck, I suggest those articles as a start; their wisdom is helping me focus.

 MAKING NEW BEDS?
 A nature-inspired method for raised-bed building, using fallen branches and logs, is called hugelkultur—and it’s fascinating, and effective, if you’re expanding your growing area.